-Clean streams and healthy A watershed is an area of land that drains water, and anything carried by that water, to a common location or larger body of water (e.g. the Chesapeake Bay). watersheds provide valuable ecosystem services that humans and wildlife depend on for survival.
+Clean streams and healthy A watershed is an area of land that drains water, and anything carried by that water, to a common location or larger body of water (e.g. the Chesapeake Bay) watersheds provide valuable ecosystem services that humans and wildlife depend on for survival.
 For most of us in Montgomery County, surface waters like the Potomac River are a primary source of drinking water.
-Thousands of miles of Montgomery County streams drain to the Potomac, Anacostia and Patuxent Rivers.
-It is therefore vital to not only keep these waters clean, but to monitor these important resources to understand how streams may be changing or responding to various pressures, including human activities (e.g. development).
+Thousands of miles of Montgomery County streams drain to the Potomac, Anacostia, and Patuxent Rivers.
+It is therefore vital to not only keep these waters clean but to monitor these important resources to understand how streams may be changing or responding to various pressures, including those of human activities (e.g. development).

 Assessing the insects and fish that are present in a stream and understanding which types are more sensitive or tolerant to pollution and disturbance provides an understanding of the health of the stream.
 Data collected from aquatic insect and fish sampling are analyzed to generate an Index of Biological Integrity (IBI).
 The numeric IBI score corresponds to a narrative rating (Excellent, Good, Fair, Poor) of stream health.
 Collected data are pooled with data gathered by the Montgomery County Department of Environmental Protection to provide a more comprehensive understanding of stream conditions across the entire County.